Primary Navigation Mobile

 • Water isn't always in abundance - sometimes, the levee really is dry

-Written by Ryan Gilmore Updated: 27 September 2023
+Written by Ryan Gilmore and Aaron Hussain Updated: 16 July 2025

 It’s difficult to underestimate the importance of water when it comes to car cleaning.
 But what if there’s a hosepipe ban, or you simply don’t have access to a tap and running water?
-It’s here where the best waterless car wash makes so much sense.
+That’s where we have you covered with the best waterless car wash products.

 As the name suggests, these products require either a reduced amount of water or no water at all in order to clean a car.
 Often sold as sprays or wipes, these are simple to apply and really easy to wipe off.
 Several will even claim to offer a layer of protection on the paintwork.